RSU and Stock Option Tax Calculator

 Why is Social Security tax zero for some RSU or NSO events?

 Social Security tax is capped by the annual wage base.
-If YTD Social Security wages before event already fill that wage base, the calculator shows no remaining Social Security wage room for the event, while Medicare tax can still apply.
+If YTD Social Security wages before event already fills that wage base, the calculator shows no remaining Social Security wage room for the event, while Medicare tax can still apply.

 Can I use the long-term sale setting for an ISO qualifying sale?